Detection of Asymmetric Blotches (asymmetric Structureless Areas) in Dermoscopy Images of Malignant Melanoma using Relative Color

 Dermoscopy, also known as dermatoscopy or epiluminescence microscopy (ELM), is a non-invasive, in vivo technique, which permits visualization of features of pigmented melanocytic neoplasms that are not discernable by examination with the naked eye.
 One prominent feature useful for melanoma detection in dermoscopy images is the asymmetric blotch (asymmetric structureless area).

-W. V. Stoecker et al., "Detection of Asymmetric Blotches (asymmetric Structureless Areas) in Dermoscopy Images of Malignant Melanoma Using Relative Color," Skin Research and Technology, John Wiley & Sons, Jan 2005.
+W. V. Stoecker et al., "Detection of Asymmetric Blotches (asymmetric Structureless Areas) in Dermoscopy Images of Malignant Melanoma using Relative Color," Skin Research and Technology, vol. 11, no. 3, pp. 179-184, John Wiley & Sons, Jul 2005.

 Electrical and Computer Engineering